 It usually takes a few months to get used to keeping a budget.
 It might not be perfect in the first month, or the second.
 Keep going and you’ll get there.

 If paper and spreadsheets put you to sleep, consider personal finance management software like PocketSmith.
-Keep your budget convenient on your computer or smartphone.
+Keep your budget convenient on your computer or smartphone with a budgeting app.